Top Heat vs. Knicks Players to Watch - Eastern Conference Semifinals Game 4

 Knicks Players to Watch

-- Randle paces the Knicks in scoring (25.1 points per game) and rebounding (10), and produces 4.1 assists.
-He also averages 0.6 steals and 0.3 blocked shots.
+- Randle is the Knicks' top scorer (25.1 points per game) and rebounder (10, ninth in NBA), and contributes 4.1 assists.

-- Brunson is averaging a team-high 6.2 assists per game.
-And he is delivering 24 points and 3.5 rebounds, making 49.2% of his shots from the floor and 41.6% from 3-point range, with 2 treys per game.
+- Brunson paces the Knicks in assists (6.2 per game), and puts up 24 points and 3.5 rebounds.
+He also averages 0.9 steals and 0.2 blocked shots.

-- The Knicks get 14.9 points, 4.2 rebounds and 3.4 assists per game from Immanuel Quickley.
+- Immanuel Quickley gives the Knicks 14.9 points, 4.2 rebounds and 3.4 assists per game.
+He also averages 1 steal and 0.2 blocked shots.

-- The Knicks receive 19.6 points, 5 rebounds and 2.8 assists per game from RJ Barrett.
+- RJ Barrett is putting up 19.6 points, 5 rebounds and 2.8 assists per game, making 43.3% of his shots from the field and 31% from beyond the arc, with 1.7 triples per contest.

-- Josh Hart gets the Knicks 9.8 points, 7.8 rebounds and 3.8 assists per contest.
+- Josh Hart gives the Knicks 9.8 points, 7.8 rebounds and 3.8 assists per game.
 He also averages 1.2 steals and 0.3 blocked shots.

 Top Performers (Last 10 Games)